 The PVC Education Office is calling for expressions of interest (EOI) to participate in TELT pilots to evaluate the use of selected tools in digital assessments.
-The PVCE has completed an initial technical evaluation of these tools to ensure their compatibility with the University's existing IT and educational technology, including Moodle.
+We welcome those new to digital assessment and those already conducting digital assessments (we are keen to collaborate!).
 The tools include:

-The primary purpose of these pilots is to test the utility of these tools at UNSW and to obtain feedback on the staff and student experience.
+The key purpose of these pilots is to test the utility of these tools at UNSW and to obtain feedback on the staff and student experience.
 These initial pilots will be conducted under controlled conditions to avoid any adverse impact on student assessment.
-The use of the tools and associated support will be restricted to these pilots in 2019.

 - The types of computer devices may include: